RecHaf04/RechumaGWAS/README.md

 -   **Plumber APIs**: A set of Plumber APIs that provide endpoints to query the `chr_?.sqlite` databases.
 The Shiny app communicates with these APIs.
 -   `www/`: A folder containing pre-rendered static PNGs for the Manhattan and QQ plots of each study.
 -   `interactive_hits.sqlite`: A lightweight, local SQLite database containing only the significant hits (`P < 1e-5`) for all studies.
 This file is bundled with the Shiny app and is the key to its speed.
+-   `calibration_settings.csv`: individual settings for each dataset to allow for exact accuracy when hovering over manhattan plots
 -   **Helper Scripts**: Scripts are used offline to process data and generate assets for the app.

 ---